 3 Is state verifying monitoring (Protocol 9/Form15) of operators OQ programs?
 This should include verification of any plan updates and that persons performing covered tasks (including contractors) are properly qualified and requalified at intervals established in the operator's plan.
 49 CFR 192 Part N

-Yes, OQ plan inspections are scheduled and completed on a five year schedule.
-A review of OQ inspections for CY 2021 were reviewed and checked as listed below:
+Yes, OQ plan inspections are scheduled and completed on a five-year schedule.
+A review of OQ inspections for CY 2022 in